pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation.rst

         ``|blank|`` seconds.

         -   :.74: Correct!
-            :x: Incorrect.
-Think about what happens to the time as more operations occur.
+            :.2 .53: Try higher.
+            :2.26 3: Try lower.
+            :.*: Incorrect. try again.
         -   :3.44: Correct!
-            :x: Incorrect.
+            :.43 3: Incorrect.
+Try higher.
 Think about what happens to the time as more operations occur.
+            :6.45 3: Incorrect.
+Try lower.
+Think about what happens to the time as more operations occur.
+            :.*: Incorrect. try again.
     .. fillintheblank:: bigon3
         :casei: